richard512/NodeJS_Arduino_RC_Car/hardware_hack/README.md

 * Red to the positive.
 Yellow to the negative.
 * Attach Arduino pin 13 to the spot on the controller board marked TP80
 * Attach Arduino pin 12 to the spot on the controller board marked TP81
+* Load back_forward.ino into the Arduino and see if it works

 ## Photos